RoinGrindwald/vro-documentation/README.md

-# Self-Documenting vRealize Orchestrator Workflows

-This repository provides a complete solution for automatically generating and enhancing documentation for your vRealize Orchestrator (vRO) workflows.
-It leverages custom icons for improved visual clarity and bundles all required components into a single vRO package for easy deployment.
+# vro-documentation

+This repository provides a compiled vRealize Orchestrator (vRO) package containing all workflows and actions from the [`source/`](source/) directory, along with automated documentation generation for each workflow.
+The solution is designed to make your vRO automation self-documenting, visually clear, and easy to maintain.

 **Project Repository:** [vro-documentation](https://github.com/RoinGrindwald/vro-documentation)
 **Direct Package Download:** [com.broadcom.pso.vro.documentation.package (v1.2)](https://github.com/RoinGrindwald/vro-documentation/releases/download/v1.2/com.broadcom.pso.vro.documentation.package)

 ---

-## Key Features
+## Features

 - **Automated Documentation Generation:**
-  Generate detailed documentation for individual workflows or entire workflow categories, including diagrams, tables, and step-by-step breakdowns.
+  Generates Markdown, HTML, and SVG documentation for individual workflows, workflow categories, or all workflows at once.
+- **Visual Workflow Diagrams:**
+  Each workflow is documented with a visual SVG schema, using standard vRO workflow icons for clarity.
-- **Comprehensive Output:**
+- **Comprehensive Metadata:**
-  Documentation includes workflow metadata, inputs, outputs, variables, usages, dependencies, and a visual SVG schema.
+  Documentation includes workflow metadata, inputs, outputs, variables, usages, dependencies, and step-by-step breakdowns.
-- **Seamless vRO Integration:**
+- **Native vRO Integration:**
-  All components are delivered as native vRO workflows and Node.js actions for direct import and execution.
+  All components are delivered as native vRO workflows and Node.js actions, ready for import and execution.
+- **Resource Element Storage:**
+  Generated documentation is stored as vRO Resource Elements for easy retrieval and export.

 ---